0chain/zboxcli/README.md

 You have to pickup *ENCRYPTION PUBLIC KEY*

-Use *clientid* of the user to share with. *encryptionpublickey* - is your key from command above.
+Use *clientid* of the user to share with. *encryptionpublickey* -  key from command above.

 ![Private File Sharing](https://user-images.githubusercontent.com/65766301/120052575-962ff800-c043-11eb-9cf7-433383d532a3.png)